An analysis of localization transitions using non-parametric unsupervised learning: Wavefunction sampling and analysis

 In practice, let us assume to have a state described by

 where $\{\ket{\psi_x}\}_{x=1,\dots,\mathcal{N}}$ is a suitable basis in the Hilbert space $\mathcal{H}$ of dimension $\mathcal{N}=\mathrm{dim}(\mathcal{H})$.
-The sampling of $\ket{\psi}$ amounts to sample (or measure), according to the probabilities $|c_x|^2$, the corresponding basis vectors $\ket{\psi_x}$.
-The choice of the (experimentally) relevant basis and the encoding of the sampling into an actual data set is one of the aspects to be investigated.
-For example, considering a chain of qubits (two-level systems), one could measure a state $\ket{\psi}$ in the computational basis, that is measuring locally the state of the qubits and getting as an outcome a string of zeros and ones.
+The sampling of $\ket{\psi}$ amounts to sample, according to the probabilities $|c_x|^2$, the corresponding basis vectors $\ket{\psi_x}$.
+The choice of the relevant basis and the encoding of the sampling into an actual data set is one of the aspects to be investigated.
+For example, considering a chain of qubits, one could measure a state $\ket{\psi}$ in the computational basis and getting as an outcome a string of zeros and ones.
 In this work, we label as $X_i= ( n_{i,1},\dots,n_{i,d} )$ an element of the configuration space, where each $n_{i,x}$, called `feature', encodes some information of the sampled state; e.g. in the previous scenario, each feature corresponds to the measured state of the qubit (say $0$ or $1$) and the total number of features $d$ is equal to the size of the system.
 The full target data set is a collection of $N_r$ repetitions of $X_i$ :

 and can be represented as a ($N_r \times d$) matrix $X_{i,j}$.